ArendJan/mirte_packer/readme.md

 # Build Mirte image using Packer

 ## Install
-run sudo ./packerInstall.sh to download stuff
+run sudo `./packerInstall.sh` to download stuff

 ## Build
-Run sudo ./packerBuild.sh to build the image.
-Will take some time Put your local files in git_local/ and they will be copied edit settings.sh to select features and extra scripts
+Run sudo `./packerBuild.sh` to build the image.
+Will take some time Put your local files in `git_local/` and they will be copied edit `settings.sh` to select features and extra scripts and edit `repos.yaml` to select the repositories/branches.

+## Build as workflow
+Install [act](https://github.com/nektos/act) and run `./actBuild.sh`.
+It will run the workflows and copy the artifacts to `./artifacts/`.

 ## Shell to edit
 run ./shell.sh \<img file> and you will get a shell after some time.
 You can create new shells by using `sudo chroot /tmp/armimg-XXX`.
 Stop by removing the `/stopshell` file.
 It will create your fresh image in `shell_workdir`.